-Junior Graduation (Mitch Daniels Scholarship) www.in.gov/ssaci/2504.htm
+Junior Graduation (Mitch Daniels Scholarship) www.in.gov/ssaci/2504.htm a) The student must request mid-term graduation and present in writing, her/his reason for early release no later than the 4th semester.

 Juniors who have met all requirements of the State of Indiana and of the Board of School Trustees of Porter Township School Corporation may request release at the end of six semesters.
 The following criteria shall apply: